IEMS Indicator Information

 Interstate comparisons are made with reference to a group of six technology benchmark states (benchmark states), which were chosen based on economic similarities to Virginia and success in stimulating innovation and entrepreneurship.
 They include: California, Maryland, Massachusetts, North Carolina, Pennsylvania, and Texas.
 When a non-benchmark state leads on the particular indicator, that state is also identified.
 Lastly, a United States average is provided.

-Directional arrows are based on changes between the last two years of available data.
+Directional arrows are based on trends over the past five years of available data.
 If the change was significantly positive, the directional arrow is “improving.”
 If it exhibited little change, it is “maintaining.”
 If the change was significantly negative, the directional arrow is “worsening.”
 In cases where multi-year information is not available, a horizontal line indications that trend data was not available.